 The following adjustments are made with the engine running.
-Keep all body parts and tools away from rotating and hot components, and secure all loose cloth-
+Keep all body parts and tools away from rotating and hot components, and secure all loose clothing.

 - With the body lowered and the FSC in NEU-TRAL-PARK, start the engine.
-With the engine at normal operating speed, check for movement of the drive wheels. - Using a wrench on one tracking adjustment nut, rotate the control rod counterclockwise just until the wheel on that side begins to move forward.
+With the engine at normal operating speed, check for movement of the drive wheels. - 5.
+Lift the body to access the steering adjustment components. - 6.
+Using a wrench on one tracking adjustment nut, rotate the control rod counterclockwise just until the wheel on that side begins to move forward.
 Then, counting the turns required, rotate the control rod clockwise just until the wheel stops and then begins to move in reverse.
 Rotate the control rod back counterclockwise half the number of turns required to make the wheel go from moving forward to reverse.
 The transmission is now centered in the neutral window.
-Tighten the jam nut on the ball joint and repeat the same procedure on the other transmission. - Turn off the engine, and then lower the drive tires onto the ground.
+Tighten the jam nut on the ball joint and repeat the same procedure on the other transmission. - 7.
+Turn off the engine, and then lower the drive tires onto the ground.